kurealnum/non-profit-link/README.md

 Using React (and even JS) feels very overbearing and unnecessary for the current state of this project.
 That doesn't mean I won't use it in the future, but for now, I will be moving everything back to/writing everything in raw HTML/CSS, and I'll add in React when I _need_ it.

+**Important:** the current files, components, etc. will all remain in this repository.
+I just won't be using them.

 If you're looking to do something with React in this project, run `npm install`, and then `npm run dev` to build your project.

 I've set up React so that you can use different files to control page renders, in other words, you can pick and choose which _compiled_ JS files you'd like to use.